Matt Moulds: Club career

-On 25 April 2019, Moulds moved to England to join Gallagher Premiership side Worcester Warriors on an undisclosed length deal from the 2019–20 season.
+On 25 April 2019, Moulds moved to England to join Gallagher Premiership side Worcester Warriors.

-On 27 September 2021, Moulds was released by Worcester as he signed for local rivals Gloucester on a short term deal from the 2021-22 season.
+On 27 September 2021, Moulds was released by Worcester as he signed for local rivals Gloucester on a short term deal.

-On 16 January 2022, after he left Gloucester, Moulds travel to the USA as he signs for San Diego Legion in the Major League Rugby competition.
+On 16 January 2022, after he left Gloucester, Moulds traveled to the US as he signed for the San Diego Legion of Major League Rugby (MLR).

+On March 21, 2025, Moulds was a late inclusion in Round 6 of the 2025 Super Rugby season for the Crusaders.
+On March 22, 2025, he made his debut for the club against his former team, the Blues, in Auckland.

 International career

 Moulds was a member of the New Zealand sevens wider training squad in early 2014 and was part of the side which competed in the Wellington Sevens in February 2014.